MIDFIELDR/collaboration_tools/pages/p001-install-software.md

 connection between RStudio and GitHub fast and easy.
 Please read through an entire step before starting that step.

--   Some instructions ask you to type commands in the “shell”.
+-   Some instructions ask you to type commands in the “shell.”
 To access the shell, open RStudio and use the pulldown menu *Tools &gt;
     Shell*.
 -   <a href="http://happygitwithr.com/hello-git.html#hello-git" target="_blank">Introduce yourself to Git</a>